ddmetz/website/content/_index.md

 # hi, i'm d

 #### (aka shezdy)

-i'm a software developer and tinkerer. some of my interests include linux, open source, and running amock in your flowerbeds.
+i'm a software developer and tinkerer. some of my interests include linux, open source, and running amok in your flowerbeds.

 ## projects

 some of my projects are on my [github](https://github.com/ddmetz).

 a few interesting ones: